All Products

 Prerequisites

-• For an application deployed in a Kubernetes cluster, the version of ack-onepilot is V3.0.4 or later and the version of the ARMS agent is V2.7.3.5 or later.
+• If the application is deployed in a Kubernetes cluster, the version of ack-onepilot is V3.0.4 or later and the version of the ARMS agent is V2.7.3.5 or later.

-• For an application deployed in another environment, the version of the ARMS agent is V2.7.3.5 or later.
+• If the application is deployed in another environment, the version of the ARMS agent is V2.7.3.5 or later.
 To obtain the latest installation package of the ARMS agent, perform the following operations: Log on to the ARMS console.
 In the left-side navigation pane, choose Application Monitoring > Agent Management.
 On the Agent Management page, click the Agent Release Notes tab.

 Tag types